petedigipulse/tagging-categories/README.md

 Just make sure you upate your routes for the search result. get 'tags/:tag', to: 'projects#index', as: "tag"

+Oh and in the views make sure you add:
+<%=raw tag_links(project.all_tags) %> (the raw just strips out the string and ensures that the tags stay within the link. )

+... and you could do a helper which creates the links_to in other words it will hold the logic of converting the tags to links like so: def tag_links(tags)
+	tags.split(",").map{|tag| link_to tag.strip, tag_path(tag.strip) }.join(", ")
+end

 Pretty sweet eh?

+We can make a tag cloud to go even further this will give you an idea of how to display popular projects or posts or whatever you're working on.

+We need to create the method in the tags model.

+def self.counts
+	self.select("name, count(taggings.tag_id) as count").joins(:taggings).group("taggings.tag_id")
+end

+So what we've just done is created a query that groups the matched tag_ids from the taggings join table and counts them all up.
+We can style them with a helper method called tag_cloud by taking the result of calling the counts function and CSS classes.

+in the project helper folder do the following:

+def tag_cloud(tags, classes)
+	max = tags.sort_by(&:count).last
+	tags.each do |tag|
+	index = tag.count.to_f / max.count * (classes.size-1)
+	yield(tag, classes[index.round])
+	end
+end